 Three Animal Keepers for the Seal/Sea Lion Exhibit.
 Hiring will be staggered from September 2015 through January and February 2016.

 One Commissary Technician.
-This position to be filled in November 2015.
+This position will be filled in November 2015.

-Two Horticulturist/Education staff for the Children’s Garden.
+Two Horticulturist/Education staff members for the Children’s Garden.
 These positions were actually budgeted and filled during the current fiscal year.

 One Life Support Systems Technician.
 Due to the additional aquatic exhibits (grizzly, otter, sea lion, children’s garden water play), this position is needed to assist our LSS Manager on a seven-day basis.
-This position to be hired in January 2016.
+This position will be hired in January 2016.

 The proposed budget provides for a modest 2% salary increase for all qualified employees.
 Unlike recent budgets, it does not include funding for major repairs, renovations or capital.
 The Finance Committee and staff decided that these kinds of expenditures would be addressed on as as-need basis from the Commission and Society surpluses.
 The budget is balanced with a small, $39,477 surplus.

-The Commission entered into a discussion attendance and access, especially parking.
+The Commission entered into a discussion regarding attendance and access, especially parking.
 It was noted that even with the new Rivermont parking lot, there would still be days when parking and access will be a problem.

-Tibshrany moved, Howard seconded, m/c unanimous, to approved the 2015 – 2016 General Fund budget as presented.
+Tibshrany moved, Howard seconded, m/c unanimous, to approve the 2015 – 2016 General Fund budget as presented.

 Krantz thanked the Finance Committee (Commissioners Smith and Tibshrany) as well as Chairman Bartlett for their valuable assistance with the budget.